grafana/mimir/cmd/mimirtool/README.md

 ## logtool

-A CLI tool to parse Cortex query-frontend logs and formats them for easy analysis.
+A CLI tool to parse Mimir query-frontend logs and formats them for easy analysis.

 ```
 Options: